 CourseNotes offers a total of six pages of multiple-choice quizzes on all the topics you need to know for the AP US History exam.
 Nice!

 A well-known test-prep company, Varsity Tutors has short multiple-choice practice quizzes on every APUSH topic as well.

 This website has sets of matching and multiple-choice questions for every period in US History.

 They've got questions; YOU'VE got answers!

-AP US History covers seven major themes across nine periods.
+AP US History covers eight major themes across nine time periods.
 It's hard to study this much material, which is why it's good to have a game plan!

-You can repeat these steps as necessary depending on how much you need to improve!
+You can repeat these steps as necessary depending on how much you need to improve.
 As you review, also keep a few key tips in mind:

-- Tip #2: Read and Repeat
+- Read and repeat

 Want to improve your SAT score by 160 points or your ACT score by 4 points?
 We've written a guide for each test about the top 5 strategies you must be using to have a shot at improving your score.
 Download it for free now: